Click 3D map to enlarge, click again to zoom

 This is 10 km road walking on sealed roads followed by a tramping track that includes an ascent of Pukeatua (812m).

 From Waikanae village head south 150m from the railway station to Elizabeth St that crosses the railway line and heads east.
 It is the only road doing so from Waikanae.
 This becomes Reikorangi Rd after 1.5 km and roughly follows the Waikanae River.
-At all the following junctions take the left hand road: At Reikorangi the road branches left to Ngātiawa Rd by a church.
+At all the following junctions take the left-hand road: At Reikorangi the road branches left to Ngātiawa Rd by a church.
 Take Ngātiawa Rd for a short distance then turn left into Mangaone South Rd (there is a shelter on the corner).
 Stay left when the road branches 5 km further on to reach the car park (no toilets) 2hrs walking from Waikanae at the beginning of the tramping track.
 You want the Pukeatua Track at right, not the Mangaone Walkway.
 They are clearly marked.

 There is a gravel road and a gate and then a 4WD track through pine forest.
 The area adjacent to this is private land and you need to stay on the track.
-There is a small stream crossing a short way in from the carpark, and then no water source until the end of this section.
+There is a small stream crossing a short way in from the car park, and then no water source until the end of this section.
 The track heads steeply up a ridge to Pukeatua and then down the other side along the ridge to another river valley, formed by the Waiotauru River.
 It is about 3 hrs 15 up and 2 hrs down.
 You encounter the Fenceline Loop Track near the bottom.
 Turn right into this for the quickest way down, then left, to reach one of the Ōtaki Forks campsites, with a toilet and water from a tap.
 There is an information board here showing all the places where camping is permitted (which is just about everywhere except the picnic area past the warden’s house).
 It is about 2 km further down the road to Parawai Lodge, just above the actual forks themselves, where the Ōtaki River meets the Waiotauru River.
 You go through the picnic area and across the swing bridge to reach it.
-Even if you don’t stay in the lodge (it is an older, basic tramping hut), the best camping spots are near it, and you can access the river more easily than the designated camping areas along the road.
+Even if you don’t stay in the lodge, the best camping spots are near it, and you can access the river more easily than the designated camping areas along the road.

 If you want to exit the track at this point it is 10km down the road to Ōtaki.
+This has been closed for several years due to a major slip but is now open again.

-• Doc campsite Mangaone South road end – There are new toilets and three campsites here now by the carpark at the start of the Pukeatua Track.
+- Doc campsite Mangaone South road end – There are new toilets and three campsites here now by the car park at the start of the Pukeatua Track.

-• Missy Sinai – Near end of Mangaone South track as well.
+- Missy Sinai – Near end of Mangaone South track as well.
 Has a shower and campsites, 027 655 7012.
-(Confirmed correct Oct 2022)
+(Confirmed correct Oct 2024)

 6. Parawai Lodge to Nichols Hut: 11 hrs 45, 18 km (maps 79, 78)